The Warped Product of Hamiltonian Spaces: Foliations on Warped Product Hamiltonian Spaces

 \section{Foliations on Warped Product Hamiltonian Spaces}

-In this section, we study the geometric properties of vertical distribution $VT^*M$ such as being bundle-like with respect to the metric $G$ and being totally geodesic.
-The conditions which are equivalent to these properties show a close relation between the geometry of warped Hamilton manifold and its base Hamiltonian spaces.
-Our results are presented as follows
+In this section, we study geometric properties of vertical distribution $VT^*M$ such as being bundle-like with respect to the metric $G$ and being totally geodesic.
+The conditions which are equivalent to these properties show a close relation between the geometry of the warped Hamiltonian manifold and its base Hamiltonian spaces.

-\begin{Theorem}~ Let $\mathbb{H}=(M,H)$ be a warped product Hamilton space with nonconstant warped function $f$.
-Then, the warped sasaki metric $G$~(\ref{metric3}) is bundlelike for vertical foliation $VT^*M$ if and only if $(M_1,(g_{ij}))$ and $(M_2,(g_{\alpha\beta}))$ are two Riemannian manifolds. \end{Theorem} \begin{proof} With respect to bundle-like condition (see~\cite{beja,moli}), $G$ is bundle-like for $VT^*M$ if and only if:
+\begin{Theorem}~ Let $\mathbb{H}=(M,H)$ be a warped product Hamiltonian space with nonconstant warped function $f$.
+Then, the warped Sasaki metric $G$ is bundlelike for vertical foliation $VT^*M$ if and only if $(M_1,(g_{ij}))$ and $(M_2,(g_{\alpha\beta}))$ are two pseudo-Riemannian manifolds. \end{Theorem} \begin{proof} With respect to bundle-like condition (see~\cite{beja,moli}), $G$ is bundle-like for $VT^*M$ if and only if: